-Health Promotion programs are also a part of the services provided through the of the Department of Campus Recreation and Intramural Sports
+Health Promotion programs are also a part of the services provided through the Department of Campus Recreation and Intramural Sports.

 How can Student Recreation Center and Intramural Programs help you as a faculty and staff member?

-The main purpose of the Department of Campus Recreation and Intramural Sports and Intramural Programs is to enhance the academic experience of all students.
+The main purpose of the Department of Campus Recreation and Intramural Sports is to enhance the academic experience of all students.
 By integrating faculty and professional staff into programs, students have the opportunity to get to know them and have fun outside the classroom or office setting.
-The Recreation Center staff is willing to work with departments or individual faculty members on developing programs that would enhance the department’s already successful offerings.

-Faculty and staff are eligible to participate in all the campus recreation programs and special events and are especially encouraged to become members of the state-of-the-art Student Recreation Center where they can utilize the pool, gym, all fitness equipment and participate in group exercise classes.
+Faculty and staff are eligible to participate in all Campus Recreation programs and special events and are especially encouraged to become members of the state-of-the art Student Recreation Center where they can utilize the pool, gym, all fitness equipment and participate in group exercise classes.